ongov/Open-Data-Directive/README.md

     Contains information licensed under the Open Government Licence – Ontario.

-1. The terms of this licence are important, and if you fail to comply with any of them, the rights granted to you under this licence, or any similar licence granted by the Information Provider, will end automatically.
+5. The terms of this licence are important, and if you fail to comply with any of them, the rights granted to you under this licence, or any similar licence granted by the Information Provider, will end automatically.

 **Exemptions**

-1. This licence does not grant you any right to use:
+6. This licence does not grant you any right to use:

-    1.  personal information;
+    a)  personal information;

-    2.  information or records not accessible under the *Freedom of Information and Protection of Privacy Act* (Ontario);
+    b)  information or records not accessible under the *Freedom of Information and Protection of Privacy Act* (Ontario);

-    3.  third party rights the information provider is not authorized to license;
+    c)  third party rights the information provider is not authorized to license;

-    4.  the names, crests, logos, or other official symbols of the information provider; and
+    d)  the names, crests, logos, or other official symbols of the information provider; and

-    5.  information subject to other intellectual property rights, including patents, trade-marks and official marks.
+    e) information subject to other intellectual property rights, including patents, trade-marks and official marks.

 **Non-endorsement**

-1. This licence does not grant you any right to use the Information in a way that suggests any official status or that the information provider endorses you or your use of the information.
+7. This licence does not grant you any right to use the Information in a way that suggests any official status or that the information provider endorses you or your use of the information.

 **No warranty**

-1. The information is licensed "as is", and the information provider excludes all representations, warranties, obligations, and liabilities, whether express or implied, to the maximum extent permitted by law.
+8. The information is licensed "as is", and the information provider excludes all representations, warranties, obligations, and liabilities, whether express or implied, to the maximum extent permitted by law.

-2. The information provider is not liable for any errors or omissions in the information, and will not under any circumstances be liable for any direct, indirect, special, incidental, consequential, or other loss, injury or damage caused by its use or otherwise arising in connection with this
+9. The information provider is not liable for any errors or omissions in the information, and will not under any circumstances be liable for any direct, indirect, special, incidental, consequential, or other loss, injury or damage caused by its use or otherwise arising in connection with this